juliemoore/RetailProfitCalculator/README.md

 # RetailProfitCalculator
-This is an Android app that calculates common retail profit formulas and stores the data in a database.
+This is an Android app that calculates common retail profit formulas and stores the data in a database for future use.
+The user can add, edit or delete the data and a summary screen will display the results.
+The initial layout of the project is separated into four Activities.
+The first Activity is a simple Splash Activity with some animation for 5 seconds.
+The Main Activity includes a CardView for the user to Add or modify a store name and number.
+It also includes a RecyclerView that displays all the stores in the database.
+When the user adds or modifies a store, a new Activity Screen appears where the user can enter the required formula data to make the calculations.
+Not all of the user input is required, such as Retail Linear Feet of Sales.
+The user can then tap a calculate button that will display a summary of the calculated formulas.
+The app is compatible for portrait/landscape/x-large modes and translates for Spanish locales.